open-mmlab/mmpretrain/projects/fgia_accv2022_1st/README.md

 #### Not used but worth to do

-1. DiVE for Long tail Problem;
+1. Try [DiVE](https://arxiv.org/abs/2103.15042) algorithm to improve performance in long tail dataset;
 2. Use SimMIM to pre-train Swin-v2 on the competition dataset
 3. refine the re-distribute-label tool